elexis-eu/elexifier/docs/elexifier-user-guide.md

 ###  2.3. <a name='Startingmachinelearning'></a>Starting machine learning

-After you finish the annotation, go back to Elexifier and click the **To ML** button to run the training and predicition processes.
+After you finish the annotation, go back to Elexifier and click the **Start ML** button to run the training and prediction processes.
 Depending on the size of the dictionary, it may take a few hours.
 You can safely close the window in the meantime.
 Once the process is completed, Elexifier will display a status message informing you about the results.

 ###  2.4. <a name='Previewingresultsanddownloadingdictionary'></a>Previewing results and downloading dictionary

 You can check the results of the prediction process in Lexonomy.
-After ML is finished, click the **To Preview** butoon to send the file back to Lexonomy and have a look at the results.
+After ML is finished, click the **Prepare for Preview** button to send the file back to Lexonomy and have a look at the results.
 If you are happy with the results, click **Download** in Elexifier to download a TEI-compliant XML file of the converted dictionary.

 Due to various types of PDF file encodings, the initial PDF conversion can contain corrupted characters.
 If this is the case in your data, you can map corrupted characters to proper ones using the **Map characters** button.